 Less Frequent Meals Can Be Another Option To Help Curb Cravings

 If you’re struggling to stay on a low-calorie diet because of cravings, it might be helpful to change how often you eat.
 By spacing your meals further apart instead of eating three times a day, you can help keep your appetite under control and delay hunger (14).
-Try going for four or five meals per day.
-In addition, this approach also decreases the likelihood that you’ll overeat during dinner by adding more calories to your body than it needs throughout the rest of the day.
+Try going for two to three meals per day.

 The Bottom Line